wwpk246/ICT690libSys/Cataloging_Module.md

 echo "<p>Return to the cataloging page: <a href='http://11.111.111.111/cataloging/'>http://11.111.111.111/cataloging/</a></p>";
 ?>
-Security
-Since our HTML and PHP files allow us to enter data into our MySQL database from a simple web interface, we need to limit access to the module.
-Again, in a real-world situation, modules like these would have a variety of security measures in place to prevent wrongful data entry.
-In our case, we will rely on a simple authorization mechanism provided by the Apache2 server called htpasswd.

-First, we create an authentication file in our /etc/apache2 directory, which is where the Apache2 web server stores its configuration files.
-The file will contain a hashed password and a username we give it.
-In the following command to set the password, I set the username to libcat, but it could be anything:
+-Security
+Apache2 server uses password protection called htpasswd.

-sudo htpasswd -c /etc/apache2/.htpasswd libcat
+-create a hashed password and username. username will be libcat for this purpose: sudo htpasswd -c /etc/apache2/.htpasswd libcat
-Next we need to tell the Apache2 web server that we will use the htpasswd to control access to our cataloging module.
+"Next we need to tell the Apache2 web server that we will use the htpasswd to control access to our cataloging module.
 To do that, we use nano to open the apache2.conf file.
 We need

 sudo nano /etc/apache2/apache2.conf
 In the apache2.conf file, look for the following code block / stanza.
 We are interested in the third line in the stanza, which is line 172 for me, and probably is for you, too.